arac-codespace/strat-map/README.md

 parasequences...).
 Some are major and some are minor.

-One of the - what I consider to be - major limitations of this application is the inability to generate a "generalized" stratigraphic column".
+One of - what I consider to be - major limitations of this application is the inability to generate a "generalized" stratigraphic column".
 This application is basically a fancy stack-bar graph, so by its nature the application "assumes" that the user is providing it measurements